 Re-using potting mix from other houseplants is a definite no. There may be pests or unhealthy bacteria lingering in potting mix without you even realising.
 So reusing soil can easily transfer these pests or diseases from one plant to another.

-When propagating Spider Plants, always use a high-quality potting mix to make sure your plants get the right amount and mix of nutrients.
+Always use a high-quality potting mix to make sure your plants get the right amount and mix of nutrients.

 Using rooting hormone in the form of gel or powder is completely optional when propagating Spider Plants.
 They work to stimulate root growth on new cuttings, not only speeding up the process but also producing stronger roots.